Why It Works

 Although there's nothing quite like crab meat freshly picked from the shell, there's no shame in using canned crab meat, or even imitation crab, for this recipe.
 Instead of choosing just any packaged crab meat off the shelf, better brands of canned crab meat can be found in the refrigerated section of the fish counter at most grocery stores.
-Look for unpasteurized fresh-picked crab meat, which will have sweeter crab flavor and better texture so they can stand up to the dip without being overpowered by the tanginess of the cream cheese or the heat of the chilis.
+Although not fresh, these refrigerated and packaged crab meat options provide enough sweet crab flavor, and texture, without being overpowered by the tanginess of the cream cheese or the heat of the chiles.
 The spiciness of the dip can also be easily ratcheted up or down by decreasing or omitting the chile peppers and/or Sriracha.
+But you could always put the fire out in your mouth with your choice of cool beverage.

 1 tablespoon canola oil